-The 14-by-14 room at the top of the tower can accommodate up to four people.
-It is equipped with a bed platform for two, as well as a table and chairs, a wood fireplace for heat and a propane camp stove and lantern.
+The 14-by-14 room sits 10 feet on top of the tower and can accommodate up to four people but only sleeps two.
+It is equipped with a bed platform for two, as well as a table and chairs, a wood stove for heat and a propane camp stove and lantern.
 Guests may need to saw their own firewood from down and dead material surrounding the lookout, and a bow saw and axe are provided.
 Basic eating and cooking utensils are available and an outdoor vault toilet is provided.
-A 30-inch catwalk surrounds the towers single, glass-paneled room.
+A 30-inch catwalk surrounds the tower's single, glass-paneled room The lookout is built on a 10 foot tall tower, with narrow steps and catwalk.
+This may pose a hazard for children and pets.
+Guests are responsible for their own safety.
 Guests will need to bring their own water for drinking, cooking and cleaning purposes, as well as propane fuel canisters for cooking and lighting.
 Guests are also responsible for their own bedding, towels, soap, toilet paper and garbage bags.
-The facility does not provide trash receptacles; all garbage must be carried out, and the tower should be cleaned by guests prior to leaving.
-The tower is accessed by a somewhat difficult 4-mile hike from the parking area.
+The facility does not provide trash receptacles; all garbage must be carried out, and the tower must be cleaned by guests prior to leaving.
+The tower is accessed by a somewhat difficult 3.5-mile hike from the parking area with a 2,000 foot elevation gain.
 Snowmobiles and other off-road vehicles are not allowed on the trail, however, horses and other livestock are welcome.
 Guests are responsible for their own travel arrangements and safety, and must bring several of their own amenities.

 The tower is poised between the east and west forks of the Bitterroot River at an elevation of 8,409 feet.
 It offers beautiful views of the Bitterroot Mountains, as well as a vista of the southern Bitterroot Valley to the east.
 On clear nights the lights of Hamilton can be seen from the tower.